Products‪» Whetstones‪» SUEHIRO whetstones‪»

 WHAT TO CONSIDER WHEN CHOOSING A WHETSTONE

 I keep coming across comments where people tell me about problems with knife sharpening.
-For example, getting a particular knife sharp can be difficult or even impossible.
-The problem is often caused by completely wrongly chosen whetstones.
+For example, getting a particular knife sharp can be difficult.
+The problem is often caused by ultimately wrongly chosen whetstones.